jesse-kaufman/portfolio-site/src/content/projects/home-assistant-containers/index.md

 - Provides video streaming and motion/person detection notifications.
 - Home Assistant connects to the Eufy security container via an open port on 127.0.0.1 for local communication.

+## Traefik

+- Provides HTTPS by acting as reverse proxy with minimal config needed (all that's required is adding a few labels to a container for it to work with Traefik)

 ## CloudFlare Tunnel

 - The CloudFlare Tunnel container is used to securely allow public access to certain services on the local network—even when behind CG-NAT.